“Charismatic, sophisticated and charming performer leaving audiences spellbound in her wake” JAZZ FM

 Gabrielle has embarked on her fifth UK live tour last autumn to promote the new album with her band including guitar virtuoso Nicolas Meier.

 Gabrielle moved from her native Belgium to London following success reaching the final of the French Pop Idol in 2003 and studied jazz at the Guildhall in London.
 She is now performing with her own quintet and big band in addition to touring, television and radio appearances.

 Gabrielle has performed at top London venues, from intimate jazz clubs to concert halls.
-She sang with the Aurora Orchestra at the Royal Festival Hall – Southbank Centre as part of 2013’s The Rest Is Noise festival, has performed at Ronnie Scott’s, The Royal Albert Hall, Pizza Express in Soho and Hideaway.
-In 2014 she starred at the St James Theatre as part of its Jazz Diva series alongside Jacqui Dankworth and Tina May and this year 2015 will be singing for the EFG London Jazz Festival.
+She sang with the Aurora Orchestra at the Royal Festival Hall as part of Southbank Centre Festival, at Ronnie Scott’s, The Royal Albert Hall, Pizza Express Jazz Club Soho, Pheasantry, Crazy Coqs and many more.

 More about Gabrielle…

 Gabrielle was born in Belgium – her mother tongue is French – and started singing at a young age.
 Her talent was soon noticed, and she had success at local and national singing competitions.
 She first came to fame when she reached the final of the French Pop Idol in 2003.
 Along with the other finalists, she signed to BMG Sony France and the resulting album went double gold.

 Gabrielle worked with the pop star Lara Fabian on her international tour ‘Un Regard Neuf’.

 After hearing Dee Dee Bridgewater’s album Dear Ella, Gabrielle was inspired to explore deeper the Jazz realm.